ctcl-bregis/ctclsite-rust/config/projects/content/srv_prm.md

 - User storage: 2x 2TB WD Red 7200RPM SATA HDD
 - Storage controller: LSI 9260-4i
 - Case: Supermicro CSE-813 1U

-The codename for this device along with ["Dextromethorphan"](../srv_dxm/) are based off the Far East Movement song "Like a G6".
-See [Codename Guide](../codenames/).